kasran15/InterviewPrep/README.md

 # InterviewPrep
-Interview preparation for algo/DS.
+Interview preparation for Algo/DS.
 Solutions in Java.

-## Use
+## Usage
-Use this repo at your own risk.
-I don't maintain it or guarantee it's accuracy.
+Use this repo to understand and practice the common interview questions.

 ## Contribution
 I would be happy to accept contributions.
+Shoot me a PR.